 To attend a school in the MSDWT, students must have residency or legal settlement within the District as defined by IC 20-26-11, or be approved through the MSDWT nonresident process.
-Students found to be attending school within the District without legal settlement will be withdrawn from their school at the end of the semester.
+Students found to be attending school within the District without legal settlement will be candidates for expulsion.